mizan3008/icontact-php-api/README.md

 Installation
 ------------

-You can install the mailchimp-api using Composer:
+You can install the iContact-api using Composer:

 ```
 composer require mizanur/icontact-api-php